HazyResearch/based/README.md

 ### Additional notes:
+- **Kernels for other fused operations:** The config defaults will use fused kernels from the Flash Attention repo, which can all be installed by cloning the Flash Attention repo and ```python setup.py install``` the relevant [kernels here](https://github.com/Dao-AILab/flash-attention/tree/main/csrc).
+In particular, the fused_dense_lib, layer_norm, rotary, and xentropy kernels.
+Alternatively, you can change the codepaths to avoid the use of these kernels -- for instance by specifying fused_dense False in the experiment config, or by replacing the RMSNorm import in ```based/models/gpt.py``` to import from ```based/ops/triton/layer_norm```.
-- If you want to explore the optional decay strategy discussed in the Based paper, you can checkout the [notebooks/03-31-decay.ipynb](https://github.com/HazyResearch/based/blob/main/notebooks/03-31-decay.ipynb) notebook.
+- **Decay** If you want to explore the optional decay strategy discussed in the Based paper, you can checkout the [notebooks/03-31-decay.ipynb](https://github.com/HazyResearch/based/blob/main/notebooks/03-31-decay.ipynb) notebook.
-- Note that this training code is from: https://github.com/Dao-AILab/flash-attention/tree/main/training, the Flash Linear Attention kernel is from https://github.com/sustcsonglin/flash-linear-attention, and the Fast Transformers kernel is from https://github.com/idiap/fast-transformers. **Please cite them if you use their work!**
+- **References** Note that this training code is from: https://github.com/Dao-AILab/flash-attention/tree/main/training, the Flash Linear Attention kernel is from https://github.com/sustcsonglin/flash-linear-attention, and the Fast Transformers kernel is from https://github.com/idiap/fast-transformers. **Please cite them if you use their work!**

 ## Evaluate